OpenTOSCA/container/docs/DeveloperGuide.md

 1. Open the project "**target-definition**" in the package explorer
 2. Move the bundle JAR file in the desired directory (e.g. "**Apache**") in the project.
 3. Set the container again as it's described in 3.4.

+### Start container within Eclipse

+The container can be started within Eclipse by navigating to the **org.opentosca.container.product** folder.
+In this folder open the file named **org.opentosca.container.product**.
+After opening this file you can click the green launch button on the top right of the editor window to start the container.